Description of University Libraries Collections

 SCUA also is the steward of two internationally known collections: the Betty H. Carter Women Veterans Historical Project and the largest holding of cello music-related materials.
 The Women Veterans Historical Project documents the female experience in the armed forces through 500+ individual collections (diaries, photographs, correspondence, and artifacts) as well as 300+ oral histories.
 The cello collection is made up of published scores, books, annotated scores, and manuscripts.
 A selection of this extensive collection includes materials connected to: Elizabeth Cowling, Maurice Eisenberg, Bernard Greenhouse, Fritz Magg, Rudolf Matz, Luigi Silva, Janos Scholz, and Laszlo Varga.

-Most of our reserve materials are now available online through Blackboard, but we do still maintain a small print reserves collection, located at the check out desk on the the first floor.
+Most of our reserve materials are now available online through Canvas, but we do still maintain a small print reserves collection, located at the check out desk on the the first floor.